top of page

 bioImg.jpg

-In 2018, his fourth album, "Momoyer," followed in the footsteps of his previous works.
-"Momoyer" refers to the winter solstice festivals celebrated in Trabzon, similar to the Mummers' play in Great Britain.
-The music video for the Pontic Greek song "Senan Kardian Apes" was recorded in Cape Jason, located in Ordu.
-This cape derives its name from the legendary figure of Jason, who served as the captain of the Argonauts in ancient mythology.
-Another song from this album, "Uzungöl Şerah," shed light on the pollution in the tourist destination of Uzungöl and was filmed on-site.
+In 2018, Lermi released his fourth album, "Momoyer," serving as a continuation of his previous works.
+"Momoyer" is the name of various folk theaters and winter entertainments.
+Distinct from the phenomenal songs on the album, the music video for the song "Senan Kardian Apes" was shot at the historical Cape Jason (Yason Burnu) in Ordu.
+This region takes its name from the legendary figure Jason, who served as the captain of the Argonauts in ancient mythology.
+Another song from this album, "Uzungöl Şerah," sheds light on the environmental and cultural pollution occurring in Uzungöl, a famous tourist location in Trabzon.
+The music video for the song "Dünya" was shot on Akdamar Island in Lake Van.

 Bio